|Nutritional Guidelines (per serving)|

 With the recent cocktail renaissance, many distillers are choosing to forgo the sweeteners that have been added to fruit brandies for decades.
 This means that true pear brandy which is no sweeter than the average brandy or cognac is becoming more readily available.
 This is great news for cocktails, though you can expect to pay more for these offerings.

 Quite often, to find a great pear brandy, you need to look to craft distillers.
 St. George Spirits and Clear Creek are two brands that produce very impressive pear brandies and they're available throughout the U.S. Also, look to the offerings of your local distillery because many of the smallest producers are making fantastic pear brandies.

 Another option, which will take more time, is to make your own pear-infused brandy.
 Simply choose your favorite bottle of standard brandy, slice up a few pears, and combine them in an infusion jar.
 To get the maximum flavor, the infusion should take about one week.
 Strain out the pears, and you have a tasty pear brandy without the sweetener.

 Try a Pear Liqueur

 Pear liqueurs are certainly another option, but they are sweet (as all liqueurs are).
 If you choose to go this route, be sure to choose a fino sherry rather than an oloroso.
 Finos are drier and less rich, which will retain the balance with the sweeter liqueur.
-Today, you can find some fantastic pear liqueurs and top recommendations include Berentzen, Bols and Mathilde.
+Today, you can find some fantastic pear liqueurs; top recommendations include Berentzen, Bols, and Mathilde.